 3. An individual may experience homosexual attraction no matter how much their parents of religion discourages it.

 Like phlogiston, sexual orientation does a pretty good job at “saving the appearances.”
 According to the folk (in the popular understanding), there is a theoretical biological trait (hereafter referred to as SO) which is assigned to individuals, perhaps at the moment of conception, or perhaps at some latter time.
 The theory holds that SO is distributed by some as yet unknown biological mechanism, process, or device which distributes SOs to individuals.
 How one’s SO is handed out is still mysterious, but it is assumed that science will one day come to understand the nature of this distributive process.
 There seem to be two explanations floating about in the culture.
 In one view, the process distributes SOs in a weighted quasi-random manner which weighs heavily towards heterosexuality as it is present in much greater frequencies in the population than other SOs, something like 97:3.
-The SO you receive is a matter of luck of the draw.
+In this model the SO you receive is a matter of luck of the draw.
 The other view is that there is a determinant mechanism for distributing SOs that has some way of choosing which SO an individual will receive, perhaps in a way akin to the way eye color is determined by the combination of dominant and recessive genes, or perhaps it is by some still to be discovered mechanism.
 Whatever the distributive mechanism, it is implied that this is how nature acting through evolution has designed the distribution of SOs to occur.
 Since SO is distributed as a matter of biology, and the workings of biology are the result of evolution, then there is an evolutionary reason for having SOs distributed in this manner.
 It is claimed that all sexual attractions are equally normal and that none of them are the result of a biological defect or abnormality.
 All sexual orientations are equally natural and normal, even if some, like pedophilia, might be immoral to act on them.
 My remarks will all be directed against this popular conception of how sexual attraction works.

 First of all, when is meant by “natural” and “normal” is never spelled out.
 Sometimes “natural” just means “happens in nature.”
 But as regards SO, natural must mean more than this; heart disease, damage, and deformity happen in nature, but are not the normal condition for hearts.
 Bestiality happens in nature too, but that is not natural or normal.
 Sometimes “normal” means frequent or often, in which case homosexuality is not normal.
 On the other hand, sometimes “normal” means “accepted by society” in which case homosexuality is normal now.
 But in the theory of SO, “normal” means biologically normal.
 Biologically natural or normal means something more like “acting as designed by natural selection.”
 A damaged, diseased, or deformed heart is not in a biologically normal state in that it is not in the condition it was designed to be in, where “designed” means that the item is in the conditions the item’s ancestors were in when they actually did what they were selected by natural selection to do, those cases where they actually made a reproductive difference.
 This can happen in two ways, either the item is structurally abnormal as in deformed, diseased, or damaged items, or the environment might be abnormal as in the case where mating displays fail, or camouflaged animals are detected by predators anyway.